survivejs/webpack-book/manuscript/output/02_library_output.md

 { add: [Getter] }
 ```

-This is a big difference.
 You lose the extra wrapping in the second option.

 ## AMD